William L. Neville hails from Pembroke, Ontario in the Upper Ottawa Valley.

 To date, Mr. Neville has conducted more than 1100 mediations for a wide spectrum of disputes (except matrimonial law): in English, in French and in both official languages.

 Mr. Neville has also presided as an arbitrator primarily in: construction disputes; commercial disputes (including landlord-tenant); insurance disputes; and partnership and shareholders’ disputes.

-Mr. Neville has conducted more than 1100 mediations over a wide spectrum of disputes
+Mr. Neville, a Fellow of the Chartered Institute of Arbitrators, has conducted more than 1100 mediations over a wide spectrum of disputes